CQC We and I Statements

 - decisions are being made in relation to a person’s finances, unless there are safeguarding adult procedures in which an IMCA is involved.

 The IMCA will stop being involved in a case once the decision has been finalised and they are aware that the proposed action has been carried out.
 They will not be able to provide ongoing advocacy support to the person.
-If it is felt that a person needs advocacy support after the IMCA has withdrawn, it may be necessary to make a referral to a local advocacy organisation (see Independent Advocacy).
+If it is felt that a person needs advocacy support after the IMCA has withdrawn, it may be necessary to make a referral to a local advocacy organisation (see Independent Advocacy chapter).

 8. Person requiring an IMCA is Receiving Funding from outside the Area where they are currently Living